futuremarc/p5-camp/SYLLABUS.md

 ## OVERVIEW

 This course will focus an an introduction to creative coding with [p5.js](http://p5js.org).
-It will cover drawing and animating on the canvas, designing and building interactivity, manipulating the DOM, web audio and music visualization.
+It will cover drawing and animating on the canvas, designing and building interactivity, manipulating and animating the DOM, web audio synthesis, music visualization and media playback.

 ### CLASS 1: Introduction